pmdartus/blog/src/content/posts/2025/typescript-ai-aided-development/index.md

 type Annotation = Highlight | Note;
 ```

-After I refined the type definitions, Cursor began generating more accurate code in fewer attempts.
+After redefining the type definitions, Cursor began generating more accurate code in fewer attempts.
 Thanks to these stricter typings, the agent could also self-correct more effectively when it made mistakes, using TypeScript's error messages.
 Furthermore, the AI model improved code coverage by eliminating impossible test cases—now disallowed by the new types—and generating new unit tests for relevant edge cases.

 Without necessarily going all the way into "[hyper-typing](https://pscanf.com/s/341/)", investing a little time in **refining AI-generated types to better capture their semantics quickly pays dividends**.